open-orchestra/open-orchestra-docs/en/key_concepts.rst

 Medias
 ~~~~~~

-If you use the full Open Orchestra installation, you will be able to upload and managed different kind
+If you use the full Open Orchestra installation, you will be able to upload and manage different kind
 of medias.

 The medias can be used in ``Contents`` or in ``Blocks``.